khulnasoft-lab/design.khulnasoft.com/contents/patterns/adding-data-to-a-list.md

 #### Presenting data

-Submitting the form adds a new row or entry to the list.
-The newest item added should generally be first in the list.
+Submitting the form adds a new row or entry to the top of the list.
 If the newest item is not first in the list, the sort order of the list should be signaled to the user.